matterhorn-chat/matterhorn/README.md

 # Our Versioning Scheme

-Matterhorn version strings will be of the form `ABBCC.X.Y` where ABBCC corresponds to the MatterMost server version supported by the release.
+Matterhorn version strings will be of the form `ABBCC.X.Y` where ABBCC corresponds to the Mattermost server version supported by the release.
-For example, if a release supports MatterMost server version 1.2.3, the ABBCC portion of the `matterhorn` version will be `10203`.
+For example, if a release supports Mattermost server version 1.2.3, the ABBCC portion of the `matterhorn` version will be `10203`.
 The `X.Y` portion of the version corresponds to our own version namespace for the package.
 If the server version changes, `X.Y` SHOULD be `0.0`.
 Otherwise